Glasgow: Tenement House, St. Mungo Museum, Cathedral, Necropolis, Tennent’s Brewery

 What makes this tenement special is that Miss Agnes Toward, who died in 1975, lived there.
 Miss Toward (she never married and she lived most of her days before “Ms.” came into common use) was not a particularly notable person.

 Agnes Toward didn’t live there for the last ten years of her life because she was too sick.
 The flat stood empty for that time.
-When the National Trust of Scotland bought it in 1982 from a niece of Miss Toward, they found a bottle of plumb jam that was made in 1929.
+When the National Trust of Scotland bought it in 1982 from a niece of Miss Toward, they found a bottle of plum jam that was made in 1929.
 There were also a lot of old medicines and toiletries still there.

 The flat had electricity when the trust bought it.
-However, Miss Toward, traditionalist that she seemed to be, didn’t have it installed until 1960.
+However, Miss Toward, the traditionalist that she seemed to be, didn’t have it installed until 1960.

 TARDIS Spotting